 Texas Hold’em Poker is one of the most popular card games in the world and we’re proud to present our version, Arkadium's Texas Hold'em!

 In this game, you play with 6 other computer players and all of you have 2000 chips each to start.
 If you want to learn how to play, then you need to start with the basic rules and hands—we’ll describe the rules here.

-Please note, you can see hints about hands at any time in the game’s menu:
+Goal.
 The goal of the game is to use your hand and the cards on the table to make the best possible five-card poker hand.
 It’s important to keep in mind that exactly five cards are counted.

+General rules.
 In a game of Texas Hold'em, each player is dealt two cards face down (the 'hole cards’).

 Throughout several betting rounds, five more cards are eventually dealt face up in the middle of the table.